12th August 2020

 The concept note and some of the presentations made are also available on the UN Special Rapporteur on violence against women’s website.

-The deadline for submissions in response to the Special Rapporteur’s questionnaire on the criminalization and prosecution of rape has been extended until 31 December 2020.
+The deadline for submissions in response to the Special Rapporteur’s questionnaire on the criminalisation and prosecution of rape has been extended until 31 December 2020.
 Contact the Special Rapporteur on VAW via email with any specific questions on the process.

 Explore more resources